jsmither10/client_data_analysis/README.md

 #### Running the Program:

 The entire project is in Python using Jupyter Notebooks.
-There are two primary files involved:
+There are three primary files involved:

 1. **data_analysis**: This is the data gathering, cleaning, and enrichment process.
 The final file at the end of this exploration is exported to *enriched_customer_file.csv* This file can be reviewed as is, or follow the instructions below to generate your own custom data set utilizing the APIs.
 2. **data_vizualization**: This contains the charts exploring the final enriched data set.
 Please note: The final charts and graphs are based on the original working data set.
 Since the API generates new user information each time, the analysis included here only pertains to the original data set included in this repo and may not be relevant for a new subset of users generated from the API.
+3. **data_dictionary**: This is the dictionary for the final file that is the result of the data_analysis process.
+The raw file is *enriched_customer_file.csv* and this is the data dictionary to correspond to that file.

-The following is a guide to accessing the project files:
+The following is a guide to running the project files locally:
 1. Fork the repository [repo link](https://github.com/jsmither10/client_data_analysis.git)
-2. Clone the repository from your Github account
+2. Clone the repository to your Github account
+3. Access the repository from your command line or preferred CMD software
+4. Install a virtual environment.
+The command in Gitbash is *python -m venv venv*
+5. Activate the virtual environment.
+The command in Gitbash is *source venv/scripts/activate*
-3. Install the *requirements.txt* file to install necessary packages
+3. Install the *requirements.txt* file to install necessary packages bu running *pip install requirements.txt*
-4. Create a new file, *creds.py*, and add it to the project file
+4. Create a new file, *creds.py*, and add it into the main project folder "Client_Data_Analysis"
 5. Click on [this link](https://rapidapi.com/malaaddincelik/api/fitness-calculator/) and [this link](https://rapidapi.com/aptitudeapps/api/us-states) and subscribe to the free tier for both to authenticate your API key.
 Your API key should be the same for both APIs.
 6. Copy your API key from the rapid API website
 7. Open the creds.py file you created and add this block of code, adding in your API key into the placeholder space:
 ```
 api_key = "INSERT YOUR API KEY HERE"
 ```
-8. You should now be able to run the entire notebook file to generate your unique list of customers for the project
+8. You should now be able to run the entire notebook file *data_vizualization.ipynb* to generate your unique list of customers for the project

 ---